 The museum is located in a building that was seized by the revolution forces at the time of the revolution – it used to be the headquarters of the telecommunication company.

-PRACTICAL INFORMATION: The museum is open daily from 8:00 am to 5:00 pm.
-Admission fee is $2 USD plus a tip for the guide.
+The museum is open daily from 8:00 am to 5:00 pm.
+You’ll have to pay a small admission fee plus a tip for the guide.
+The visit takes around one hour.

 Take in all the revolutionary street art